Readout of Secretary of Defense Mattis

 IMMEDIATE RELEASE

-Readout of Secretary of Defense Mattis' Meeting with Japanese Minister of Defense Onodera
+Readout of Secretary of Defense Mattis' Meeting with Republic of Korea Minister Song

 Press Operations